brailcom/speechd/README.md

 The speech modules are connected to the central server through a pipe with a very simple protocol similar to SSIP, in such a way that GPL licensing propagation doesn't apply either.

-To make writing speech modules simpler, some module helpers are provided under a BSD-2 license, which can thus be combined with essentially any other license.
+To make writing speech modules simpler, a libspeechd_module library is provided under a BSD-2 license, which can thus be combined with essentially any other license.

 Some more advanced module helpers are also provided under LGPLv2.1-or-later, but they are not mandatory.